 Dr. Pepper Schwartz is Professor of Sociology at the University of Washington.
 She received her B.A. and M.A, Magna Cum Laude and Phi Beta Kappa from Washington University in St. Louis and her Masters of Philosophy and Ph.D. in Sociology from Yale University.

-Dr. Schwartz is the author and/or co-author of 22 books, including “American Couples: Money, Work and Sex,” “The Normal Bar: The Surprising Secrets of Happy Couples,” “Dating over 50 for Dummies,” “Places for Passion: The 75 Most Romantic Places in the World,” “50 Myths about Human Sexuality” and “40 Snap Strategies for a Great Relationship.”
-She is also the author of over 50 academic articles on intimate relationships, marriage, love, and sex and is the national Love, Sex and Relationship Ambassador for the AARP and writes the column The Naked Truth (AARP.org /Naked Truth).
+Dr. Schwartz is the author and/or co-author of 25 books, including “American Couples: Money, Work and Sex,” “The Normal Bar: The Surprising Secrets of Happy Couples,” “Dating over 50 for Dummies,” “Places for Passion: The 75 Most Romantic Places in the World,” “50 Myths about Human Sexuality” and “40 Snap Strategies for a Great Relationship.”
+She is also the author of over 50 academic articles on intimate relationships, marriage, love, and sex and was the national Love, Sex and Relationship Ambassador for the AARP for twelve years, still writing for them on occasion today.

-She is presently the Chair of the Advisory Committee for the Ph.D in sexuality studies at the Institute for Integral Studies in San Francisco.
+She is presently on the board of the advisory council of the Human Sexuality Program at the University of Minnesota Medical School.
 She is also Chairperson of the Intimacy and Aging study group at Stanford University’s Center for the Advanced Studies in the Behavioral Sciences as well as a senior fellow and board member of the Council on the Contemporary Family.